CosmoSimio/eksfargatek8slab/README.md

 # Getting Started
-This lab will create a serverless (EC2-less) AWS EKS Kubernetes cluster on Fargate.
+This lab will create a serverless (`EC2`-less) `AWS EKS` Kubernetes cluster on `AWS Fargate`.
 You will also install the Logicmonitor monitoring applications to collect cluster metrics.
 You will also migrate to the unified `LM Container` helm chart for monitoring.

 ## Requirements
 - Must have the `AWS CLI` installed <br>